-Single baby boomers facing increased challenges as they ageApril 4th, 2012 in Health /
+Single baby boomers facing increased challenges as they ageApril 4, 2012 in Medicine & Health / Health

 Nick and Bobbi Ercoline, the couple depicted on the "Woodstock" soundtrack album cover, have now been happily married for over 40 years.
 However, a new special issue of The Gerontologist showing the Ercolines as they look today a portrait of successful aging finds that their unmarried baby boomer counterparts generally fare much poorer in terms of economic, health, and social outcomes.